AqwamCreates/DataPredict/docs/API/Models/ConditionalGenerativeAdversarialNetwork.md

 * featureMatrix: The matrix containing all data.

-* labelMatrix: The matrix containing the class labels corresponding to the real feature matrix.
+* labelMatrix: The matrix containing the class labels corresponding to the feature matrix.

 #### Returns: